Skip to main content

 You should feel confident that the future of accounting jobs is collaborative; one where accountants work together to provide comprehensive financial services, and AI works alongside you to enhance efficiency, reduce errors, and help you focus on higher-value accounting tasks.

-Working with raw data in spreadsheets can be one of the biggest time sinks for CPAs.
+Working with raw data in spreadsheets can be one of the biggest time sinks for accounting professionals.

 This is an incredible competitive advantage over firms that are resistant to embracing new technology in the accounting profession.

-Jason Staats, Founder of Realize, uses ChatGPT to get structured data out of unstructured text, slashing the time it takes to synthesize important documents.
+Jason Staats, AI expert and founder of Realize, uses ChatGPT to get structured data out of unstructured text, slashing the time it takes to synthesize important documents.

 “It's literally as simple as dragging, copying, and pasting the transactions portion of a bank statement,” Jason says.
 “It doesn't show the account number, just merchant descriptions, which are the same for everybody.
 So that's, in my book, anonymized information.
 You can say ‘I want a CSV with this column, this column, this column’, and [ChatGPT] will give you structured information back.”